jasonacox/TinySonos/README.md

 ## Credits

 * This project uses the python library `soco` to access the Sonos APIs.
 See this project at: https://github.com/SoCo/SoCo
-* This project was inspired by the `soco-cli` project that expaned on `soco` to demonstarte how using a simple HTTP server could provide local file access to Sonos.
+* This project was inspired by the `soco-cli` project that expanded on `soco` to demonstrated how using a simple HTTP server could provide local file access to Sonos.
 See the project at: https://github.com/avantrec/soco-cli
+* Player UI code based on the great work by Annie Wu, https://github.com/anniedotexe/music-player with custom SVG Paths created at https://yqnn.github.io/svg-path-editor/